alelievr/Modern-Rendering-Introduction/docs/_drafts/RenderPasses.md

 ### Post Processing Example

-Another very common example is with post processing, the concept is very similar to the copy pass as a simple color post process takes one input image and outputs to anoter one.
+Another very common example is with post processing, the concept is similar to the copy pass as a simple color post process takes one input image and outputs to anoter one.
+More advanced post process can take several images as input like the color, depth, and do several full-screen passes

 ![](../assets/Recordings/Render%20Passes%20-%20Post%20Process.gif)